Blockwise Self-Supervised Learning at Scale: Introduction

 \section{Introduction}

 One of the main components behind the success of deep learning is backpropagation.
-It remains an open question whether comparable recognition performance can be achieved with local learning rules.
-Previous attempts in the context of supervised learning and unsupervised learning have only been successful on small datasets like MNIST \citep{salakhutdinov09a, lowe2019putting, ahmad2020, ernoult2022,lee14} or large datasets but small networks like VGG-11 \citep{belilovsky19a} (67.6\% top-1 accuracy on ImageNet).
+It remains an open question whether comparable recognition performance can be achieved with local learning rules, a question that dates back to the early days of deep learning when~\citet{hinton2006fast,bengio2006greedylayerwise} proposed a greedy layerwise training algorithm for deep belief networks (DBN).
+Recent attempts in the context of supervised learning and unsupervised learning have only been successful on small datasets like MNIST \citep{salakhutdinov09a, lowe2019putting, ahmad2020, ernoult2022,lee14} or large datasets but small networks like VGG-11 \citep{belilovsky19a} (67.6\% top-1 accuracy on ImageNet).

 Being able to train models with local learning rules at scale is useful for a multitude of reasons.
 By locally training different parts of the network, one could optimize learning of very large networks while limiting the memory footprint during training.
 This approach was recently illustrated at scale in the domain of video prediction, using a stack of VAEs trained sequentially in a greedy fashion ~\citep{Wu_2021_VAE}.
 From a neuroscientific standpoint, it is interesting to explore the viability of alternative learning rules to backpropagation, as it is debated whether the brain performs backpropagation (mostly considered implausible) \citep{lillicrap_backpropagation_2020}, approximations of backpropagation \citep{lillicrap_random_2016}, or relies instead on local learning rules \citep{halvagal_combination_2022, clark_credit_2021, illing_local_2021}.
 Finally, local learning rules could unlock the possibility for adaptive computations, as each part of the network is trained to solve a subtask in isolation, naturally tuning different parts to solve different tasks \citep{yin_-vit_2022, baldock_deep_2021}, offering interesting energy and speed trade-offs depending on the complexity of the input.
-There is evidence that the brain also uses computational paths that depends on the complexity of the task (e.g., \cite{shepard_mental_1971}).
+There is evidence that the brain also uses computational paths that depend on the complexity of the task (e.g., \cite{shepard_mental_1971}).